Joe Rein, Producer Extraordinaire

 Cohen/Johnson had just made it into the finals of a new business pitch for Bally’s Health & Fitness Clubs.
 It was a sizable TV broadcast account so we were the perfect agency for it.
 But, of course, there were forty other agencies banging on their door.

 He found the perfect director in New York and, as luck would have it, we were heading there to shoot some beautiful food footage for Jack in the Box.
-We decided to get both jobs done during our ten-day stay in the Big Apple.

 In the middle of one of the hottest Augusts on record, Joe started pounding the pavement, like a cheap detective, going from gym to gym looking for our guy.
-He scoured Manhattan, and when he couldn’t find him there, he took the train up to The Bronx and when that failed he hopped over to Brooklyn.
+He scoured Manhattan, and when he couldn’t find him there, he took the train up to The Bronx, and when that failed he hopped over to Brooklyn.
 Time was running out and Joe was getting a little punchy (poor choice of words, perhaps?) but he wouldn’t give up.

-One hot humid night after a long day of shooting food, Joe walked into a gym that had seen its better days.
-Due to the intense heat and humidity, he was wearing little white tennis shorts, a strappy tee-shirt and white sneakers with no socks.
+One hot humid night after a long day of shooting food, Joe walked into a gym that had seen better days.
+Due to the intense heat and humidity, he was wearing tight white tennis shorts, a strappy tee-shirt and white sneakers with no socks.
 He sauntered up to the counter where a big, burly manager was sitting and said, “I wonder if you could help me.
 I’m looking for a good-looking man about 60, well built with big muscles.”
 “I’ll bet you are” the manager said.

-Mere mortals might have given up.
-But two days later, as a bunch of us were sitting around the hotel lobby, Joe walked in with a good-looking well-built older man by his side – the very embodiment of what we were looking for.
+Two days later, as a bunch of us were sitting around the hotel lobby, Joe walked in with a good-looking well-built older man by his side – the very embodiment of what we were looking for.
 “Gentlemen” he said, “I’d like you to meet our guy!”
 Joe Rein had come through.

 And to think, it never would have happened without the fancy footwork of Joe Rein — prizefighter, producer and honorary member of The Village People.